coatyio/coaty-js/docs/man/developer-guide.md

 * just take the first response and ignore all others,
 * only take responses received within a given time interval,
+* only take responses until a specific condition is met,
-* handle any response over time.
+* handle any response over time, or
+* process responses as defined by any other application-specific logic.

 In the latter case innovative scenarios beyond classic request-response can be realized.
 For example, a Query event responder could